Snow cuts off hundreds of villages in eastern Europe

 He said 100 km (62 miles) of the Danube were freezing over and that it would also be mined.

-Eleven people have died so far from the cold and snow in Serbia, with the latest victims a 62-year-old man found dead a kilometer from his home near Arilje in western Serbia and a woman killed by falling ice in the capital Belgrade.
+Eleven people have died so far from the cold and snow in Serbia, with the latest victim a 62-year-old man found dead a kilometre from his home near Arilje in western Serbia and a woman killed by falling ice in the capital Belgrade.

-Serbian power provider TENT, which provides more than 60 percent of the country's electricity, said it was managing to maintain supplies but was working at full capacity in "extreme" conditions.
+In the central city of Kragujevac, authorities took inmates from a local jail to help clear snow, local media said.

 To the south in Albania, the Kukes lake on the border with Kosovo - supplying a hydropower plant at Fierze - was frozen over for the first time in more than a decade, putting more pressure on already strained power supplies.